lightstep/cloud-native-observability/01 - intro.md

 and much more.
 The world keeps happening regardless of our personal desires, and we're forced to be reactive on some level; If we don't, then we're dead.

+> IMAGE: *DRINK COFFEE ship broken features FASTER with more ENERGY*

 To distill this a bit, then, the point of modern software development is **to accelerate innovation and increase system reliability, for as little money as possible**.
 We seek to deliver new features more quickly than not only our